 Five species of grouse inhabit the prairies and inter-mountain valleys of North America: the Greater and Gunnison sage-grouse, Sharp-tailed Grouse, and the Greater and Lesser prairie-chickens.
 All are noted for their spectacular mating displays, and all can be exceedingly difficult to find away from their leks or display grounds.
 From the sandhills of southeastern Colorado to the high sagebrush parklands of the north, we will see some of the most fascinating rituals in the bird world: the booming of the prairie-chickens, the wild dance of the Sharp-tails, and the strutting of the huge sage-grouse.

-East of Pueblo we may be treated to side by side views of Clark’s and Western grebes, Snowy Plovers, trees full of colorful Yellow-headed Blackbirds, and such southwestern specialties as Scaled Quail and Curve-billed Thrasher.
+Around reservoirs we may be treated to side by side views of Clark’s and Western grebes, Snowy Plovers, trees full of colorful Yellow-headed Blackbirds, and such southwestern specialties as Scaled Quail and Curve-billed Thrasher.
 In the mountains we often encounter lingering flocks of all three species of Rosy-Finches.

 VIDEO: Greater Sage-Grouse strutting his stuff, VENT’s 2014 Colorado Grouse tour, by Brian Gibbons